Hebron glass: Production

-Hebron glass was traditionally produced using sand from the village of Bani Na'im, east of Hebron, and sodium carbonate taken from the Dead Sea.
+Hebron glass was traditionally produced using sand from the village of Bani Na'im, east of Hebron, and soda-rich sodium carbonate plant-ash from salt-resistant (halophytic) plants around the Dead Sea, approximately 35 miles away (Seetzen, 1859: 49).
 Instead of sand, recycled glass is the primary raw material used to make Hebron glass today.

 In the 19th hundred, it was reported that Arabs cut and burned Salicornia fruticosa (syn.
 Arthrocnemium fruticosum), growing by the Dead Sea, and afterwards sold the ashes to the glass-makes of Hebron.

 The precise production process is a trade secret maintained by the few Palestinian families who run the factories which continue to produce Hebron glass today, passed through generations by apprenticing children.
 As one master of the craft said, "You can learn to play the 'oud at any age, but unless you begin [glasswork] as a child, you will never become a master..."

 According to the Holy Land Handicraft Cooperative Society, the blowing technique employed is the same as was used by the ancient Phoenicians, though archaeologists and historians of glass agree that glassblowing was not common until the last few centuries BCE.
 Molten glass is withdrawn from a furnace on the end of an iron pipe, which is blown into as a metal tool called a kammasha is used to shape the glass.
 It is returned to the furnace and reshaped by the same process before being detached from the pipe and placed into a cooling chamber.

 Jewelry

 Evil eye beads and Hebron glass bracelets, Jerusalem 1900-1920.

 Glass beads for jewelry have traditionally been made in Hebron.
 Blue beads and glass beads with 'eyes' (owayneh) were made for use as amulets since they were considered particularly effective against the evil-eye.
 In the Museum of Mankind collections, there exist several glass necklaces that were made in Hebron during the Mandate period or earlier.
-Besides necklaces made of blue and green beads, and 'eyes' beads, there are examples of beads of small hands, also called a Hamsa, representing the hand of Fatimah, the daughter of Muhammad.
+Besides necklaces made of blue and green beads, and 'eyes' beads, there are examples of beads of small hands, also called a Hamsa.
 Most of a woman's jewellery was given to her at marriage; in the early 1920s, in Bayt Dajan, a glass bracelet (ghwayshat) made in Hebron would be considered a necessary part of the jewellery of a bride's trousseau.